dashingsoft/pyarmor/docs/reference/environments.rst

 * local: an ini file :file:`.pyarmor/config`
 * private: each module may has one ini file in :term:`Local Configuration Path`.
 For example, :file:`.pyarmor/foo.rules` is private configuration of module ``foo``

+Use command :ref:`pyarmor cfg` to change options in configuration files.

 Target Device
 =============